LibrariesHacked/librarieshacked.github.io/_posts/2021-10-25-freedom-of-information.md

   - Statistics
 tags:
   - CIPFA
+  - Freedom of Information
 published: true
 ---

-In September I raised a Freedom of Information (FOI) request to UK library services, with a couple of queries.
+In September I raised a Freedom of Information (FoI) request to UK library services, with a couple of queries.

 1. Do you complete annual library statistics that you send to CIPFA, and have these been done for financial year 2020/2021?
-2. If so, please provide the data in machine-readable format.
+2. If so, please provide the data in the original machine-readable format.

 Here's how public library statistics currently work.

-1. Library services compile data into a spreadsheet each financial year, from various library sources
+1. Library services compile library data into a spreadsheet each financial year
 2. These spreadsheets are sent to CIPFA by the end of July
 3. CIPFA work on the data, providing reports for corporate subscribers in December.
-4. The public can only ever access machine readable data via Freedom of Information.
+4. The public can only ever access data by using Freedom of Information requests.

 <div class="mermaid">
     flowchart LR